 Post-war Patio Furniture

 Walter Lamb is best known for his revolutionary and widely loved patio furniture — he salvaged metal tubing from sunken ships in Pearl Harbor in the 1940s to create seating, dining, and lounging pieces for outdoor living areas.
-His enduring and classic mid-century furniture designs have adorned patios worldwide since then.
+His enduring and classic mid-century furniture designs have adorned patios (aka lanais) worldwide since then, and serve especially well when featuring a view.

 Lamb worked the shaped tubing and fittings he’d gathered from battleship wreckage into proper frames and wrapped the structures in marine-grade cotton cording to create comfortable, element-proof outdoor furniture.
 Ours have been wrapped in the highest marine-grade UV resistant rope to withstand the Hawaii sunshine.
 On the windy Kohala Coast, where sturdy pieces of furniture have blown away, these pieces remain in place during the most brutal gusts.
 Thanks to their clean, low profiles and nearly see-through construction, views are not obstructed or spoiled.